metosin/reitit/doc/coercion/coercion.md

 ; {:path {:company "metosin", :user-id 123}}
 ```

-We get the coerced paremeters back.
+We get the coerced parameters back.
 If a coercion fails, a typed (`:reitit.coercion/request-coercion`) ExceptionInfo is thrown, with data about the actual error:

 ```clj
 (coercion/coerce!